 Barnes Creek Trail/Marymere Falls

-Rounding out the best year round hikes in Olympic National Park is another gorgeous waterfall: Marymere Falls.
+Rounding out the best year round hikes in Olympic National Park is another gorgeous waterfall / temperate rainforest combination: Marymere Falls.
 Returning rain brings lots of water to this picturesque waterfall located near Lake Crescent and Port Angeles.
 In addition to the waterfall, you’ll be treated to ancient old growth trees towards the end of the trail.

 A two mile mostly flat round trip starts at the Storm King Ranger Station at Lake Crescent, goes through the forest, along Barnes Creek and then there’s a short steep climb up to the waterfall.
 Kids love this hike for both the small challenge AND the interesting sights along the way.
 It’s gorgeous.
 We have this listed as one of the best kid-friendly hikes in Washington State!